ahmedsaleh17/SQL-Interview-Questions/README.md

 ## How to Use This Repository

 1. **Browse the Questions Table** - Review the curated list of questions in the table below
-2. **Check the DataLemur Link** - Click the link to read the full problem statement
+2. **Check the Challenge Link** - Click the link to read the full problem statement
 3. **Review My Solution** - Study the SQL solution provided
 4. **Practice & Compare** - Try solving it yourself first, then compare approaches
 5. **Understand the Approach** - Look for comments explaining the logic and patterns used